douglasback/email-templates/readme.md

 ##tl;dr

 1. Use `responsive.html` to create your email
+2. Put your styles in `css/styles.css` and `styles/media-queries.css`
-2. Use `grunt inline` to inline your stylesheet
+2. Use `grunt inline` to inline your stylesheet and embed the media query
 3. Your final email is at `dist/inline.min.html`

 ##Usage